garden-io/garden/CONTRIBUTING.md

 ## License/copyright headers

 Every source file must include the contents of `support/license-header.txt` at the top.
 This is automatically checked during CI.
-You can run the check with `npm run check-licenses`.
+You can run the check with `yarn run check-licenses`.

 ## Release process